 Palm Springs is one of Southern California’s most famous resort destinations.
 Located in the Coachella Valley and surrounded by golf courses and palm trees, it’s hard to beat as a winter getaway.
-Long equated with Spring Break, and as a Hollywood celebrity hideaway this oasis in the desert is also known for pampering visitors in style with its numerous high end spas, luxurious accommodations and top notch restaurants.
+Long equated with Spring Break, and as a Hollywood celebrity hideaway, this oasis in the desert is also known for pampering visitors in style with its numerous high-end spas, luxurious accommodations, and top-notch restaurants.

 What is more relaxing than realizing you don’t have to think about your car, your next appointment or where you need to be for the rest of the day?
 You’ll soon find out because today we visit the Parker.

 Like many things in Palm Springs; looks can be deceiving.
 Driving down East Palm Canyon Drive, you might easily cruise by the enormous white wall that surrounds the Parker Palm Springs property and its modest signage, without realizing you passed one of the most unique, hip and sought after hotel and spa experiences in the desert.

 The property was originally opened in 1957 as the first Holiday Inn.
-Subsequently it has been Gene Autry’s Melody Ranch and then Merv Griffin’s Givenchy Resort and Spa.
+Subsequently, it has been Gene Autry’s Melody Ranch and then Merv Griffin’s Givenchy Resort and Spa.
 Once again it has been reinvented as the Parker.

-As you head to the entrance, and drive onto the secluded 13-acre property you are immediately transported to another era.
+As you head to the entrance and drive onto the secluded 13-acre property you are immediately transported to another era.
 As your car is whisked away by the valet, in tandem two extremely easy to look at young men open giant orange doors and welcome you as you enter a lobby that can only be described a cross between art-deco-hippy with a few suits of armor thrown in for fun.

 The hotel’s concierge, John Featherbush, says “People either hate it or love it.
 We are all about surprise and shock and everything is tongue in cheek”.
-In fact he says they don’t call it a hotel at all, but instead the estate that falls somewhere in the middle of your own home and a hotel.
+In fact, he says they don’t call it a hotel at all, but instead, the estate that falls somewhere in the middle of your own home and a hotel.

 I fell firmly into the ‘love it’ category and quickly!
 I felt like I had been transported to another time and space.
-Maybe a glamorous resort in Cuba in the 1950′s.
+Maybe a glamorous resort in Cuba in the 1950s.
 I wasn’t quite sure where my imagination took me, but I knew I liked it.

 As you make your way through the large hip and retro lobby offering piped in Spanish and French music which add to the tropical atmosphere, it’s hard not to be pulled to one of the couches with woven blankets thrown on them, or to take a seat by the giant fireplace.